operator-framework/enhancements/enhancements/olm-deletes-operands.md

 ```

 This information can be useful when debugging a stalled operator uninstall process to see the CRs whose removal is blocking operand cleanup.

+**NOTE:** The number of CRs that OLM has to list in the status is unbounded and could potentially cause the CSV size to exceed the [max request size][max-request-size] configured in etcd.
+For this reason there would have to be an upper limit on the number of CRs displayed in `status.cleanup.pendingDeletion`.

+#### Handling CSV deletion due to replacement

+A CSV can also be [deleted by OLM][csv-deletion-on-upgrade] during it's lifecycle when OLM detects a newer CSV that replaces it as part of an upgrade.
+For an operator that has already opted-in to operand cleanup, this would result in OLM cleaning up all the CRs before removing the old CSV.

+To prevent the cleanup of CRs on an upgrade, OLM should ensure that a CSV which has `spec.cleanup.enabled: true` and is marked for replacement (`phase: replacing`), should first be cleared of the `olm/operand-cleanup` finalizer and opted-out of cleanup before it is marked for deletion or deleted.

 #### CRD removal and caveats